Getting a Dog Used to a Hair Dryer

-The presence of an unknown and noisy object in a home can generate some distrust in our dogs.
-This is something natural, because all animals (including humans) have an instinct for survival.
-This instinct makes them flee or hide from the unknown, which represents imminent danger.
+The presence of an unknown and noisy object in a home can generate insecurity in our dogs.
+This is something natural.
+All animals (including humans) have an instinct for survival.
+This instinct makes them flee or hide from the unknown, as they can represent imminent danger.

 Take note of this step by step guide on how to familiarize your dog with a hair dryer:

-- Once your dog appears to feel calm in the presence of a hair dryer, you can move onto the second step.
-This step includes accustoming your dog to the noise which the hair dryer makes.
-In this stage, the main objective is to ensure that your dog observes how you, as their example, use the dryer safely and calmly, without fear or stress.
-It is a key aspect that your dog can perceive that you feel safe when using a hairdryer, therefore, you must pay close attention to your your body language.
-Aim to transmit feelings of serenity.
-Start using the dryer on its most gentle power level, blowing it onto your own skin for about 2-3 minutes.
-We recommend repeating this process several times a day, progressively increasing the time of use .
+- Once your dog appears to feel calm in the presence of the hair dryer, you can move onto the second step.
+This requires accustoming your dog to the noise which the hair dryer makes.
+In this stage, the main objective is to ensure that your dog observes how set the example.
+You will use the hair dyer safely and calmly, reacting positively.
+Have a calm and happy demeanor and put the blow dryer on its lowest setting.
+Blow it slowly up and down your skin for 2-3 minutes then stop.
+Even if the dog reacts suspiciously at first, we should persevere (unless they are terrified).

-Always remember the importance of recognizing your dog’s good behavior and awarding it appropriately.
-These rewards can come in the form of a prize, game or caress.
-You should notice that little by little, your dog will start to create a positive relationship with the hair dryer.
+Always remember the importance of recognizing your dog’s good behavior and awarding them appropriately.
+These rewards can come in the form of a treat, play session or petting.
+You should notice your dog will progressively start to create a positive relationship with the hair dryer.
 The more accustomed your dog becomes with the hair dryer, the more it will associate it with a time of relaxation and affection.

 It is always fundamental to remember that, depending on the individual animal, adaption time will vary and it is indispensable to respect it.
 You must never force your dog to live through an experience that is stressful, scary or threatening to them.
 Not only is this dangerous, but it will also prove to be counterproductive in their learning process and cognitive development.
 Invest in positive reinforcement to stimulate your dog’s cognitive, emotional and social abilities, as well as reinforcing your bond with your best friend.

-What do I do if my dog is still afraid of a hair dryer?
+What do I do if my dog is still afraid of the hair dryer?

-If after performing this step by step guideline you notice that your dog is still uncomfortable, we suggest consulting a dog educator or ethologist.
-These professionals, provided they are specialized in behavior modification, can establish specific guidelines according to the specific needs of your dog.
-These guidelines will aim to help your dog overcome its fears and phobias, resulting in a better quality of life.
+If after performing this step by step guideline you notice that your dog is still uncomfortable, we suggest consulting a dog trainer or canine ethologist.
+Provided they are specialized in behavior modification, these professionals can establish specific guidelines according to the individual needs of your dog.
+These guidelines will aim to help your dog overcome their fears and phobias, resulting in a better quality of life.

-In addition, as we mentioned in the introduction, it is essential to consult your veterinarian if you notice any strange behavioral change in your dog.
+As we mentioned in the introduction, it is also essential to consult your veterinarian if you notice any strange behavioral changes in your dog.
 If your dog is very scared, stressed or restless, do not hesitate to go to a veterinary clinic to rule out any possible pathology that may be causing this appearance of fear.